Hot Shots in the B.V.I.

 Appetites were later sated via Anegada's famed fresh lobster.
 Photo: Elaine Lembo

 CW deputy editor Elaine Lembo writes and blogs about chartering.
+This article first appeared in the April 2012 issue of Cruising World.

 Do you have hot shots from your latest bareboat chartering vacation?
 Share them us for a chance to be published in the annual Cruising World bareboat charter issue, August 2012.